 You can perform any configurations via the graphical interface or by editing the files under

-To setup a new connection to a remote server press
+To set up a new connection to a remote server press

-[Ctrl+N] or go to Connection -> New, configure the remote connection profile as shown in the screenshot below.
+[Ctrl+N] or go to Connection -> New, and configure the remote connection profile as shown in the screenshot below.
 This is the basic settings interface.

 Click on Advanced from the interface above to configure advanced connection settings.

-Connecting to Remote Machine Using sFTP
+Remmina – Connect to Remote Linux Using sFTP

 Choose the connection profile and edit the settings, choose SFTP – Secure File Transfer from the Protocols down menu.
 Then set a startup path (optional) and specify the SSH authentication details.
 Lastly, click Connect.